Voiced dental and alveolar trills

 In many Indo-European languages, a trill may often be reduced to a single vibration in unstressed positions.
 In Italian, a simple trill typically displays only one or two vibrations, while a geminate trill will have three or more.
 Languages where trills always have multiple vibrations include Albanian, Spanish, Cypriot Greek, and a number of Armenian and Portuguese dialects.

 People with ankyloglossia may find it exceptionally difficult to articulate the sound because of the limited mobility of their tongues.

-Voiced alveolar trill

 Features

 Features of a voiced alveolar trill: